 Come to Amboseli Porini for some of the best birdwatching in Africa, to see elephants, lions, leopards, wildebeest and giraffes, and for spectacular views of Mount Kilimanjaro.
 The camp is in the Selenkay Conservation Area, a 60-square-kilometre private game reserve bordering the northern boundary of Amboseli National Park.
 It is co-owned by the local Maasai and Gamewatcher Safaris – a Nairobi-based travel company which organizes Maasai-guided walks as well as day and night safaris into the conservancy and the national park.
 Track game with the Maasai and you’ll learn a trick or two from the people who have lived here for centuries.

-Superbly positioned for a close view of the migration of wildebeest and zebra along the northern plains of the Maasai Mara, Koiyaki Wilderness Camp is the first community-owned lodge in the Mara.
-It also funds the adjacent Koiyaki Guiding School, where up to 25 Maasai school-leavers a year are trained to become professional safari guides.
-Part of their work experience is to help run the camp, while the more experienced Maasai guides take you on walking safaris, 4WD safaris and night drives.
+Superbly positioned for a close view of the migration of wildebeest and zebra along the northern plains of the Maasai Mara, Basecamp’s Eagle View far off the beaten track.
+Set on an escarpment in the Mara Naboisho Conservancy – one of the most remote and undeveloped parts of the Mara – there are nine tented suites overlooking the Koiyaki river.
+The lodge offers day and night drives, and even walking safaris with the local Maasais.
 The game here is as good as anywhere else in the park – with all those wildebeest running around there are lots of predators about.

 Il N’gwesi and Tassia Lodges